paolosalvatori/burstable-managed-csi-premium/README.md

 allowVolumeExpansion: true
 ```

-> [!NOTE]
-> AKS reconciles the default storage classes and will overwrite any changes you make to those storage classes.
+> **Important**: AKS reconciles the default storage classes and will overwrite any changes you make to those storage classes.

 ## Persistent Volume Claims